RicardoMBorges/DAFdiscovery_st/tutorial.md

 **Can I use MS as a driver?**
 Yes.
 Choose any m/z value as the driver.

+**How can I choose the BioActivity as a driver?**
+You don´t.
+If you have BioActivity as part of the imported information in your metadata, it will calculate the correlations from the BioAct "signal" into the NMR and/or MS data.

 **Does it work with PCA or PLS-DA results?**
 STOCSY is an independent analysis but exported results can complement PCA or PLS-DA interpretations.